 An eigth statin drug, cerivastatin (Baycol), was taken off the market in 2001 by its manufacturer Bayer because of its serious side effects.

 One way to classify statins is by how they are manufactured.
 Some are derived from micro-organisms through biotechnology.
 These are called fermentation-derived or Type 1.

 Others are made through chemical synthesis (no living organisms involved).
 These are synthetic, or Type 2 statins.
 It is common for pharmaceuticals to be made through fermentation or through chemical synthesis.

 Water soluble vs Fat soluble - Statins are soluble in both aqueous environments and oily environments.
 The solubility levels differ enough that it is possible to classify some as hydrophilic (better solubility in water) or lipophilic (better solubility in fats).

 |Water soluble (hydrophilic)||pravastatin, pitavastatin, and rosuvastatin|

 Very generally speaking, the hydrophilic statins are excreted from the body largely unmetabolized by the liver.
 Lipophilic statins are broken down in the liver by the cytochrome P450 (CYP450) system.
 Hydrophilic statins tend to have fewer interactions with other drugs.

 You might often see news stories reporting that one statin is more effective than another.
 A group of scientists published a criticism of company-sponsored studies.
 They found that when pharmaceutical companies put up the money to fund the study, the results appear to be unreliable.
 Some of these studies were too small and were done for marketing purposes.
-Company-sponsored trials favor their own drug, which doesn't necessarily mean that the company's drug isn't better than the competition, but you need to look at the sources of these claims.
+Company-sponsored trials tend to show their own drug coming out on top, which doesn't necessarily mean that the company's drug isn't better than the competition, but you need to look at the sources of these claims.